By Acodis Pharma Team on January 29, 2026

 • Improved consistency and audit readiness

-• Standardized checks reduce variability and human error
+• Standardised checks reduce variability and human error

-This combination of high impact and lower complexity makes ML automation an attractive entry point for batch review digitalization.
+This combination of high impact and lower complexity makes ML automation an attractive entry point for batch review digitalisation.

 Leading Solutions

-• Acodis – Automation of document reviews and compliance checks, specialized in pharma batch records, quality and regulatory documents
+• Acodis – Automation of document reviews and compliance checks, specialised in pharma batch records, quality and regulatory documents

-• Aizon – AI-powered platform that optimizes pharmaceutical manufacturing by providing real-time, GxP-compliant predictive analytics
+• Aizon – AI-powered platform that optimises pharmaceutical manufacturing with real-time, GxP-compliant predictive analytics

 • Mareana – AI-powered platform for manufacturing intelligence, including workflow and document automation